 Some of the volunteers from the HIV and AIDS Support Group – Mukuni Village

 The HIV/AIDS support group, made up entirely of volunteers, work tirelessly to sensitise the communities, help to remove the stigma and offer voluntary testing and counselling.
-The Butterfly Tree helps to fund these projects in order to reduce the number of new cases.
+The Butterfly Tree supports these projects in order to reduce the number of new cases.
 In Zambia one in six adults have HIV and in the Livingstone area, 27% of the population are living with HIV.
 There are also many children who have been tested positive.
 Every family is infected or affected by this devastating disease.
-Our aim is to spread awareness, particularly targeting school children, who can make the change.
+Our aim is to spread awareness through education, particularly targeting school children, who can make the change.

 Latest Happenings WITH OUR HIV and AIDS Prevention Project